53 Small Manly Tattoos Ideas – [2022 Inspiration Guide]

 Small tattoos were once thought to be only for the female population.
-The size of the ink, the show of tolerance of pain.
+The size of the ink, the show of tolerance to pain.

-However, as the tattoo industry is ever growing and more in the public eye, meaning and artistic design is more closely appreciated than size among tattoo wearers.
+However, as the tattoo industry grows and more in the public eye, meaning and artistic design are more closely appreciated than size among tattooed men.

 Manly small tattoos consist of many intricate and simple designs.
-They range from simple anchors and borderless crosses, to the more intricate Celtic, Japanese and Script designs.
+They range from simple anchor tattoos and borderless crosses to the more intricate Celtic, Japanese, and script designs.

-Read on for an awesome selection of small manly tattoo designs you can take to your tattoo artists as inspiration for a new design.
+Read on for an awesome selection of small manly tattoos you can take to your tattoo artist as inspiration for a new design.